-To collect and send information to Tanium for troubleshooting, collect log and other relevant information.
+To collect and send information to Tanium for troubleshooting, collect

 The information is saved as a compressed ZIP file that you can download with your browser.